futoin/web/docs/asyncsteps/index.md

 scalable asynchronous runtime.

-The concept is clearly different from trivial [Promise][], [async/await][await] or generic [coroutines][].
-It was born when neither of those were standardized.
+The concept is clearly different from trivial [Promise][], [async/await][await] or generic [coroutines][], but **it matches those in speed**.
+FutoIn AsyncSteps concept was born when neither of those were standardized.
 Also, it is assumed to be implementable in bare metal languages like C++.

 Overall features & goals: